ABOUT

 The Impact of Stony Brook University

-As Long Island’s only public research university, Stony Brook produces the innovations and the educated workforce that drive the area’s economy.
+As a flagship of the State University of New York and Long Island’s only public research university, Stony Brook produces the innovations and the educated workforce that drive the region’s economy.

 Table of Contents